mei0872/best-chance-studio/README.md

 BCS records every presentation completed, every dog coached, and every outcome we can verify.
 Donors receive automatic quarterly reports:

 > *"Your donation funded X presentations this quarter.
-Y dogs placed."*
+Adoption platforms will eventually report Y dogs placed."*

 No manual reporting requests.
 No chasing receipts.
 Built into the platform from day one.